Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Introduction

-As in \cite{DS17}, the assumption of $M_{\infty}$ can be weakened, e.g. $M_\infty$ is a GH-limit of a sequence of projective manifolds $X$ with fixed volumes, bounded Ricci curvature and diameter.
-All argument verbatim extends.
-One expect Theorem \ref{t-DSconj} will significantly simplify the calculation of the metric tangent cone in examples (see e.g. \cite{HS16}).
+As in \cite{DS17}, the assumption on $M_{\infty}$ can be weakened, e.g. $M_\infty$ is a GH-limit of a sequence of projective manifolds $X$ with fixed volumes, bounded Ricci curvature and diameter.
+All arguments extend verbatim.
+One can expect Theorem \ref{t-DSconj} will significantly simplify the determination of metric tangent cones in examples (see e.g. \cite{HS16}).

-Since a Fano cone singularity $(C,\xi)$ with a Ricci-flat K\"ahler cone metric is aways K-polystable (see \cite[Theorem 7.1]{CS15} and also Corollary \ref{cor-RF2K}), once knowing that $W$ depends only on the algebraic structure of $o\in M_{\infty}$, Theorem \ref{t-DSconj} follows from the following more general result by letting $(X,D, \xi_0)=(W, \emptyset, \xi_0)$:
+Since a Fano cone singularity $(C,\xi)$ with a Ricci-flat K\"ahler cone metric is aways K-polystable (see \cite[Theorem 7.1]{CS15} and also Corollary \ref{cor-RF2K}), once knowing that $W$ depends only on the algebraic structure of $o\in M_{\infty}$, Theorem \ref{t-DSconj} is just a consequence of the following more general result by letting $(X,D, \xi_0)=(W, \emptyset, \xi_0)$: